 So in a new series I’m going to be posting regular videos about, composition, lighting and techniques to improve your photographs.
 These are easy to implement and understand though probably wouldn’t occur to you without being pointed in the right direction first.

-This series is intended for those people and will help them in their quest for producing better images and perhaps in the eventual transition to professional photographers shooting for paying clients.
+This series is intended for those people and will help them in their quest for producing better images and perhaps in the eventual transition to become a professional photographer shooting for paying clients.

 This tip is in relation in particular to fashion photography, it involves leading lines, negative space and also it involves drawing your eye to a certain point in the frame.

-So what I’d like to say first of all is as always I make a duplicate layer so I don’t affect the background layer.
+So what I’d like to say first of all is, I always make a duplicate layer so I don’t affect the background layer and do irreparable damage.

-Now what a beautiful soft S shape there is here.
+Now you can see the model has a beautiful ‘S’ shape to her pose.
 One of the problems I have with this is this photos is the area at the bottom here looks bulky and doesn’t sit in harmony with that really nice S shape as it goes out like that.
 I don’t like that and I think it the photograph should be cropped somewhere about here to give us a nice beautiful shape

 So let me go to crop first of all I’ll stop the crop there and as you can see we’re losing this area at the bottom.